msewell13/files/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites
+### Installing

 Start by Cloning this repository

-The Pipfile contains all the dependancies for the project.
-If you already use Pipenv you can go straight to running the program otherwise you will need to install everything manually.
-Consider installing Pipenv by running...
+The Pipfile.lock contains all the dependancies for the project.
+If you already use [Pipenv](https://docs.pipenv.org/) you can run the following command and then go straight to running the program

 ```
-$ pip install --user pipenv
+pipenv install
 ```

-### Running the Program
+### How To Run

+Make sure you specify which directory or directories that you want to run the program on and then fire it up...

 ```
-$ pipenv run python folders.py
+$ pipenv run python files.py
 ```

-Some videos will take a very long time
+FYI: Some videos will take a very long time

 ## Future Developments
 * Add threading